Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Additional Analyses

 Table \ref{table:interaction_effect} below presents the GLM analysis results, which indicate how different combinations of flagging components interact, affecting perceived consistency, transparency, and voice.
 Next, we present Table \ref{table:Interaction_voice}, which details our results on interaction effects of the classification scheme and a text box on perceived voice.
+Tables \ref{table:cognitive_burden} and \ref{table:future_use} summarize our results on how different flagging components influence usability.
 We comment on these results in sec. \ref{sec:Additional Analyses}.